Modernizing your monolithic application can transform your business’s IT landscape, tapping into agility, efficiency, and cost optimization.

 Migrating applications, operating systems, and data sources to a new environment is highly time-consuming and labor-intensive.
 Plus, if the project takes a long time, the company needs numerous resources, which means increased on-premise infrastructure costs.

-Lift and shift reduce the need to modify code or architecture.
+Lift and shift reduces the need to modify code or architecture.
 It allows enterprises to migrate databases without requiring a large team.
 Further, it keeps the on-premises applications running during the migration.
-Subsequently, there is no downtime, and users have the same application experience.
+This minimizes downtime, and users have consistent application experience.

 4. Better scalability

-Lift and shift help enterprises use the increased resources at their disposal to maximize the ROI of IT systems.
+Lift and shift helps enterprises use the increased resources at their disposal to maximize the ROI of IT systems.

-Furthermore, enterprise applications can utilize additional resources during peak usage hours and scale back at other times.
-Thus there is no need for enterprises to invest in expensive on-premises applications.
+Furthermore, enterprise applications can utilize additional resources during peak usage hours and scale down at other times.
+Thus, there is no need for enterprises to invest in expensive on-premises applications.
 Instead, they can modify their computing capacity by leveraging the standard pay-per-use cloud storage model.

 Challenges of lift and shift